Muslim conquests of Afghanistan: Tokharistan

 Qutayba ibn Muslim led the final conquest of Balkh.
 He was tasked with subduing the revolt in Lower Tokharistan.
 His army was assembled in the spring of 705 and marched through Marw al-Rudh and Talqan to Balkh.
 Per one version in Tarikh al-Tabari, the city was surrendered peacefully.
 Another version, probably to promote a Bahilite claim on the Barmakids, speaks of a revolt among the residents.
 The latter may be the correct version as Tabari describes the city as ruined four years later.
 The wife of Barmak, a physician of Balkh, was taken captive during the war and given to 'Abdullah, Qutayba's brother.
 She was later restored to her lawful husband after spending a period in 'Abdullah's harem.
 Khalid was thus born in 706 and Abdallah accepted the implications of paternity without disturbing Barmak's conventional responsibilities or affecting Khalid's upbringing.

-In 708–709, the Ispahbadh, who was a local ruler, received a letter from the Hepthalite rebel Nezak Tarkhan, who was trying to unite the aristocracy of Tokharistan against Qutayba.
+In 708–709, the Ispahbadh, who was a local ruler, received a letter from the Hephthalite rebel Nezak Tarkhan, who was trying to unite the aristocracy of Tokharistan against Qutayba.
 The Arabs built a new military encampment called Baruqan two farsangs away from the city.
 In 725, the governor Asad ibn Abdallah al-Qasri had the city restored after a feud among Arab troops, with Barmak being employed as his agent for the task.

 Early Arabs tended to treat Iran as a single cultural unit, however it was a land of many countries with distinct populations and cultures.
 From historical evidence, it appears that Tokharistan was the only area heavily colonized by Arabs where Buddhism flourished, and the only area incorporated into the Arab empire where Sanskrit studies were pursued up to the conquest.
 The grandson of Barmak was the vizier of the Arab empire and took personal interest in Sanskrit works and Indian religions.
 The eighth-century Korean traveller Hui'Chao records Hinayanists in Balkh under Arab rule.
 He visited the area around 726, mentioning that the true king of Balkh was still alive and in exile.
 He also describes all the inhabitants of the regions as Buddhists under Arab rule.
 Other sources indicate however that the Bactrians practiced many different religions.